Chi-G/Complete-Logging-Managment-System/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## About the Repo
-Just want to add that the pre-written sql file is inisde the database url Thank you.
+Just want to add that the pre-written sql file is inisde the database url.<p>
+Thank you.</p>

 ## License